bitovi/academy/src/react/4-props.md

 ### The problem

 The goal of this exercise to render a full Tic-Tac-Toe game board.
 But this time, we will pass the symbol (X, or O) into the Tic-Tac-Toe for rendering.
 Also we will pass a function down into the Tic-Tac-Toe cell that prints `console.log()` whenever the user clicks on a square.
 You will need to render the squares first.
-This will require you to modify some of the props in the scaffolded code.
+This will require you to modify some of the props in the starter code below.

 #### Instructions